Bank-e/Lab-1_CS262/README.md

-# This lab assignment focuses on using Jest to perform unit tests.
+# This lab assignment focuses on using Jest to perform Automated unit tests.

 The overview of all tests is in tests-overview.pdf file.